Is a DBA and PhD Equivalent?

 DBA students typically choose research topics based on real-life scenarios they are facing or have faced.
 This is contrary to a PhD student where their research topic usually centres around a topic they don’t have first-hand experience in.

-A PhD usually takes 4 years to complete while a DBA takes between 4 – 7 years to complete, with most students requiring 6 years.
+A PhD usually takes 4 years to complete while a DBA degree takes between 4 – 7 years to complete, with most students requiring 6 years.

-Due to DBA students being working professionals, nearly all DBA programmes offered are part-time courses carried out under a ‘distant learning’ arrangement.
+Due to DBA students being working professionals, nearly all DBA degree programmes are part-time courses carried out under a ‘distant learning’ arrangement.
 This is opposite to PhD programmes where most are offered as full-time projects which require extensive amounts of physical presence on the university’s campus.

 Another difference in the programme between PhDs and DBAs is that PhDs have no taught components, while DBAs have a significant number of taught components.